-You can download the design files from Microsemi SoC Products Group website: www.microsemi.com/soc/download/rsc/?f=M2GL AC421 DF
+You can download the design files from Microsemi SoC Products Group website:

+http://soc.microsemi.com/download/rsc/?f=M2GL\AC421\11p4\DF

-The design file consists of Libero Verilog, SoftConsole software project, and programming files (\.stp) for IGLOO2 EVAL Kit.
+The design file consists of both VHDL and Verilog version of Libero project and programming files (\.stp) for IGLOO2 Evaluation Kit Board.
 Refer to readme.txt file included in the design file for the directory structure and description.